NareshNalla/practice/src/main/resources/spring_webservices_boot/sprint_interview_deep_dive.md

+⚠️ **[MARKED FOR DELETION - DO NOT EDIT]** ⚠️

+This file has been CONSOLIDATED and all its content has been merged into:
+- `spring_boot_summary.md` (for Spring Boot & Bean Lifecycle concepts)
+- `spring_web_flux_interview_deep_dive.md` (for Reactive Programming & WebFlux)

+Please delete this file.
+It is no longer needed.

+Date Marked: December 22, 2025
+Reason: Content duplication - all material moved to consolidated files

+---

+ORIGINAL CONTENT BELOW (REFERENCE ONLY - DO NOT USE)

 # Spring, Spring Boot & Microservices: Interview Deep Dive

 This document provides a nuanced, in-depth look at key concepts for a modern Java backend interview at a top company.